Be friendly to HTTP Conditional Requests.

 ]

-• Format for If-Modified-Since and Last-Modified headers is a bit old-fashioned - but this is how it goes.
-Using ISO 8601 formatted datime would not work well.
+If-Modified-SinceandLast-Modifiedheaders is a bit old-fashioned - but this is how it goes.
+Using ISO 8601 formatted datime would not work well. - Values of

 If-None-Match (“I already have the one with the striped cat”)